Ccat – Colorize Cat Command Output

 Extract the downloaded archive file:

-Copy the ccat executable file to your bin folder to use system wide:
+Copy the ccat executable file to your system $PATH (for example, /usr/local/bin/):

 Finally, make it executable using command: